 Newry Canal – Research

 This is a hidden page – it is not accessible from the menu hierarchy.
-It is a series of notes to myself about things to be further researched (if possible).
+It is a series of notes to myself about things to be further researched (if possible) as well as possible pointers for the forthcoming (2026) PEACEPLUS project on the engineering aspects of the canal.

 Questions